MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Forming-and-Joining.md

 </div>
 </br>

-## 8.4 Capture the Network log
+## 7.4.
+Capture the Network log on Light (Coordinator) device
 This chapter presents how to capture the communication between the devices by Network Analyzer tool.

-## 8.4.1 Find the Network key for capturing
+### 7.4.1.
+Find the Network key and Derived Link key for capturing
 The network key is necessary for analyzing the network log, you can get the network key on the coordinator side with the command below.

 Command: